D. John Sauer: U.S. solicitor general

 In November 2024, President-elect of the United States Donald Trump announced that he would nominate Sauer to serve as Solicitor General of the United States.
 His nomination was confirmed by the US Senate on April 4, 2025, by a vote of 52–45.
 He took office the same day.

 In May 2025, Sauer asked the US Supreme Court to include the Department of Government Efficiency as a "presidential advisory body" within the Executive Office of the President.
-In the same month, during a legal proceeding concerning birthright citizenship in the United States, Sauer informed the Supreme Court—regarding decisions from United States circuit courts—that the executive branch "generally respect[s] circuit precedent, but not necessarily in every case".
+In the same month, during oral arguments in Trump v.
+CASA, a case which concerned nationwide injunctions, Sauer stated to the Supreme Court regarding decisions from United States circuit courts that the executive branch "generally respect[s] circuit precedent, but not necessarily in every case".

+On April 1, 2026, Sauer presented arguments to the Supreme Court in Trump v.
+Barbara, arguing that birthright citizenship in the United States does not extend to children born in the United States whose parents are unlawfully present or in the country on temporary visas.
+Sauer argued that the Court faces a “new world” where "billions" are a plane ride away from obtaining US citizenship for their children.
+Chief Justice John Roberts responded with: “It’s a new world.
+It’s the same Constitution."